eikek/swing-tasks/README.md

 ===========

 This is a small library that aims to help with executing tasks from swing applications.
-It consist of a set of classes that build on top of the `SwingWorker` class.
+It consist of a set of classes that build around the `SwingWorker` class.

 Compile
 -------